pouriap/TinyRF/README.md

 In order to make the library easy to use for Arduino users I have written the library with Arduino functions such as `digitalWrite()` and `delayMicroseconds()`.
 The optimizer automatically takes care of them and they don't add an overhead (tested with ATtiny13 + MicroCore).
 If you want to use it in a pure C AVR project you'll have to replace the functions yourself.

 ## How to change settings:
 Transmitter pin number and other settings are defined in `Settings.h` instead of being set programatically in order to save program space.
 To find out which settings are available and what they do take a look at `Settings.h`.

+### Feel free to create an issue if you encountered any bugs or problems